Maintenance & Inspection Tips to Maximise Your HAKKO Equipment

 Is there a standard maintenance/inspection system that I should follow for my Hakko soldering station?

 To prevent device damage and soldering failure, it is advisable to periodically perform inspections weekly, or even daily.
-We recommend using the FG-101B Soldering Iron Tester, which is our newest soldering iron tester and is capable of measuring leak voltage, tip-to-ground resistance and tip temperature.
+We recommend using the Hakko FG-101B Soldering Iron Tester, which is our newest model and is capable of measuring leak voltage, tip-to-ground resistance and tip temperature.
 It provides fast and accurate measurements, error-free operation and comes equipped with the new AS5000 long life sensor which lasts up to 30 times longer than a conventional sensor.

 Let’s explore these 3 inspection checks further.
 Firstly, leak voltage should be checked periodically because if an electric current is leaked from the solder tip this could have an adverse effect on the PCB/components being soldered.
-Even though an insulative ceramic material is used, long-term use can cause the heating element to deteriorate and the leak voltage to increase.
+Even though an insulating ceramic material is used, long-term use can cause the heating element to deteriorate and the leak voltage to increase.
 Also, an accumulation of oxides on parts such as the tip/element cover, can cause contact failure and leak voltage to increase.
 The lower the leak voltage, the better.
 All Hakko soldering iron stations have been designed with the leak voltage set to less than 2mV.
 If the leak voltage is higher the heating element has deteriorated in some way.
-The heating element has deteriorated, Leak voltage is higher.
 Visual inspection is likely to reveal that the element has oxidized/blackened.
 If this is the case replace the heating element.
-If oxides have accumulated on other parts, simply remove the oxides with steel wool or fine-grade sandpaper.
+If oxides have accumulated on other parts, simply remove the oxides with steel wool or a fine-grade abrasive cloth.

 The third inspection involves checking the tip temperature.
-If oxidation is put on the heating element, heat conduction will deteriorate, the tip temperature and possibly resulting in the production of a poor quality solder joint.
-To prevent soldering failure, we recommend measuring the tip temperature daily with the FG-101B tester.
+If the heating element is oxidized, thermal conduction will deteriorate and the tip temperature will reduce, possibly resulting in the production of a poor quality solder joint.
+To prevent poor soldering, we recommend measuring the tip temperature daily with either the FG100B or FG-101B tester.

 Why would the tip of my soldering station not heat up correctly?
 What could be potentially causing this?

 There are a number of simple factors that could be causing the tip to not heat up correctly.
-To trouble shoot this particular issue, please conduct the following checks:
+To trouble shoot this particular issue on an FX951 station, please conduct the following checks:

 - Check if the unit is in sleep mode.
 If so, press buttons on the front panel to release initial sleep mode.
 If heat is still not being produced, then switch off and switch back on again (Auto power shut off).
 If there is a potential Sensor Error, shown as “S-E” on the display the most likely cause is incorrect insertion of the soldering tip into the soldering iron handle.
-Tip failure could also be the root cause so measure the resistance value in the soldering tip heater The normal resistance value should be 7.2 Ω to 8.8 Ω at normal ambient temperatures (15 to 25°C).
+Tip failure could also be the root cause so measure the resistance value in the soldering tip heater The normal resistance value should be 7.2 Ω to 8.8 Ω at ambient temperatures (15 to 25°C).
 When the resistance value is not normal, replace the defective soldering tip with a new one.
-Again to test this, simple resistance checks need to be performed and these can be found in your Hakko Instruction Manual of FX-951.
-If there is a potential Connector Error, Shown as “C-E” on the display, a soldering iron other than Hakko FM-2025/2028 is being used or a connection plug may not be fully seated.
+Further advice regarding the resistance checks can be found in your Hakko FX951 Instruction Manual.
+If there is a potential Connector Error, Shown as “C-E” on the display, a soldering iron other than Hakko FM-2026, FM2028 or FM2032 is being used or the connector plug may not be fully inserted.
 Check that the soldering iron is properly connected to the soldering station.
-Then remove and reconnect the connection plugs so they are fully seated.

 - If nothing is shown on the display, this is likely to be from a total power failure.
 This could be caused by a power cable that is not fully seated or a blown fuse in the power receptacle.
 Check the connection of the power cable and condition of the fuse.
 If nothing still appears on the display then it is likely that a PCB or transformer may be faulty.
-Contact a Hakko office, service centre or distribution outlet near you to have the faulty soldering station repaired.
+Contact a Hakko office, service centre or distribution outlet near you for further assistance.

 - Finally, your station may be faulty if the symbol “---“ is shown on the display.
 In this incidence, please return the station to your supplier.